LiamDrew/Virt32/README.md

 For a stable and consistent environment, it is recommended to run this project in a Docker container.
 However, it should also build out of the box on MacOS with the clang compiler.

-## Design
-TODO: Draw some nice pictures explaining how the memory system and the address translations work

-## Performance
-TODO: Compare performance

 ## Potential Improvements
 Add more bounds/safety checking